AlexeyMish7/Scrum-and-Get-it/docs/collaboration.md

 ---

-If you'd like a separate developer-only file (very short cheat-sheet) we can keep `docs/collabdev.md` as a quick-reference; otherwise I can remove it.
 _When:_ GitHub says your branch is behind and rejects the push; someone pushed to `main` (or your branch) since your last pull.